 Deep divisions over safety policies are adding to the stress these parents are feeling.
 Working parents who live in states that have banned schools from mandating masks were 29% more likely than those with state mask mandates to say that they are “very worried” about their children catching the virus.
 These parents were also 78% more likely than those in states with mask mandates to say that they do not feel confident their children will be safe at school this semester.

 Of course, not everyone even has a choice—three in 10 working parents say their children's school isn't offering a remote learning option this school year.
-Respondents whose children attend private schools were 35% more likely than parents of children who attend public schools to say that they're being offered a remote learning option.
+Respondents whose children attend private schools were 35% more likely than parents of children who attend public schools to say that they were being offered a remote learning option.

-Working parents are worried about the impact of remote learning on their job
+Working parents worried about remote learning impact

 While not all parents are equally concerned about the virus—and not all kids are starting the school year remotely—nearly everyone is concerned that fully remote learning will happen again.

 Seventy-six percent of working parents predict that their children's school will shut down or pivot to remote learning entirely at some point this school year due to COVID outbreaks.
 Another 73% say that even if their child stays healthy, they'll likely have to miss a week or more of school at some point during the year due to COVID exposure and quarantine protocols.

 Inevitably, this has alarmed working parents about the implications school closures will have on their jobs.
 Sixty-nine percent of working parents say that helping their kids with remote learning negatively impacts their work performance, with 56% worried that the impact could be severe enough that their job is in jeopardy.

 Many parents also agree that child care is even harder to secure now than it was before the pandemic, with only about half (51%) saying they have someone available who they can trust to help with child care or remote learning in the event of a quarantine event.